estebancano-dev/CTF-Writeups/20200924 Onapsis CTF (EKOPARTY)/In Plain Sight/README.md

 After all, it's said to be one of the best places to hide
 ```

-If we show all characters, we can see blank spaces and tabs at the end of every line.
+If we show all characters (i use notepad++ View->Show Symbols->Show All Characters), we can see blank spaces and tabs at the end of every line.
 From past CTFs i know its encoded with `stegsnow`

 So i executed `stegsnow -C out.txt` where `out.txt` has the above text